What Is An Abscess Tooth?

-Tooth abscess is a collection of pus which is formed by body’s defense mechanism to trap and stop the infection from spreading in to the blood stream.
 The infection spreads to the inner layers of the tooth when a tooth cavity or caries is left untreated.
-Cavity or caries are formed when foreign substances enter in to the tooth through weak enamel, chipped tooth or cracked tooth.
+Cavity or caries are formed when foreign substances enter into the tooth through weak enamel, a chipped tooth, or a cracked tooth.

-Neglected tooth abscess often leads to life threatening complications.
-Analyze your tooth’s current infection stage to take right decision towards healing it.
+Neglected tooth abscess often leads to life-threatening complications.
+Analyze your tooth’s current infection stage to make the right decision towards healing it.

 What Causes Tooth Abscess?